thesawolf/android_device_rockchip_rk3188/README.md

 - variety of toolchains installed (for kernel build)
 - updated Linaro toolchains to 2013.07 release
 - lots of changes to reflect some of the stuff found in the MK908 SDK1 leak
+- various changes to get things building nicer with CM versions
+- some changes to replicate fun_'s generic rk3188 cwm for better input